Luisetepe/dotnet-fullstack-app/README.md

 dotnet run --project api/src/WebApp.Template.Tools seed
 ```

-The tool should ask you to confirm you want to earse whatever there was in the database and re-create it.
+The tool should ask you to confirm you want to erase whatever there was in the database and re-create it.

 Now we can move on into starting both our Angular dev server and .Net dev server.
 I'm using scripts inside the `package.json` file to centralize these common tasks, so you dont have to go changing directory in order to run the frontend or the backend.